taylorhackbart/IMAGE-UPLOAD/README.md

 # IMAGE UPLOAD TEMPLATE

 ## Description
 I have created a drag and drop image uploader that allows multiple image uploads from a desktop, tablet or mobile device.
 This allows a user to delete photos upon upload, as well as rearrange the order in which images will be displayed.
-The first image on the list will always be the image displayed on the "View All Uploads" page
+The first image on the list will always be the image displayed on the "View Uploads" page.
+Feel free to try out my app <a href="https://image-upload-template.herokuapp.com/" > here </a> and please only upload photos that you are comfortable being displayed on a live site.

 ## Usage
 Below will show a basic walk through of the app: